elephantscale/es-training-new/python/slides/PYTHON-Sklearn-Intro.md

 ## Algorithms
   * Sklearn has many algorithms
-  * Categorized by type
-  * Types of Algorithms
     1. Preprocessing: Getting the data into shape for Machine Learning

     2. Dimensionality Reduction: Reducing redundancy in variables

     3. Classification: Predicting one of a finite set of classes for data.

     4. Regression: Predicting a response variable

     5. Clustering: Finding natural patterns in the data.

     6. Model Selection: Finding the best model for our data.